About Us

 Sitting in on the chronic pain meetings, along with taking the histories of thousands of patients, has led me to the conclusion that chronic pain is not a diagnosis or a destination.
 It’s a journey.
 And it’s the journey that brings us wisdom and understanding.
 Chronic pain is not a thousand subjective descriptions explained by a thousand objective theories.
 It is actually a fairly clear progression of events.
 There are a finite number of things that can go wrong in the human body.
 Tracing these out will give us a template or map onto which individual journeys can be transcribed.
 Knowing where we are on the map gives us a starting point for action.

 Concurrent to the chronic pain meetings/education, I was teaching and trying to start a practice.
 It was at the massage school that I met Sheila.
 She was like me, a good bad student.
 Sharp mind, great hands and an ability to integrate and mold information from multiple disciplines.
 It would take us about 3 years to figure out our base protocols of treatment and another 3 years to hone, add or tweak what we are presently doing.
 As all techniques have validity, we would draw from them and integrate them into our protocols.
 Our patients would identify holes in our game.
 This would send us back to the books to study and design additional techniques to fill the holes.
-We have been running an aggressive soft tissue injury shop for the last 16 years.
+We have been running a specialty soft tissue injury shop for the last 22 years.

 0